lap00zza/9anime-Companion/README.md

-> If you are getting the disable adblock message, update to version `1.3.1`.
-[Issue discussion thread](https://github.com/lap00zza/9anime-Companion/issues/97).
+> If you are getting the disable adblock message, check out this [Issue discussion thread](https://github.com/lap00zza/9anime-Companion/issues/101).

 <hr>